Spice Girls: 2016, 2018–2019: G.E.M and Spice World tour

-2020–2025: Anniversary commemorations
+2020–present: Anniversary commemorations

 To mark the 25th anniversary of "Wannabe", an EP was released in July 2021 that included previously unreleased demos.
 On 29 October, the Spice Girls released Spice25, a deluxe reissue of Spice featuring previously unreleased demos and remixes.
 The deluxe release saw the album reenter the UK Albums Chart at number five.

 On 27 September 2022, the Spice Girls announced the tracklisting for Spiceworld25, the 25th anniversary edition of their album Spiceworld.
 The new collection features previously unreleased live versions and remixes, plus previously available B-sides "Walk of Life" and "Outer Space Girls" and a megamix.
 Their song "Step to Me" was released digitally for the first time ever on the same day as the album announcement.
 Spiceworld25 was released on 4 November 2022 and charted at number 46 on the UK Albums Chart.
 To promote the reissue, new music videos for "Spice Up Your Life" and "Never Give Up on the Good Times" were also released.

 Royal Mail issued fifteen stamps from 11 January 2024 onwards to mark the 30th anniversary of the Spice Girls.
 Forever25, the 25th anniversary edition of Forever, was released on vinyl on 7 November 2025.
 On the same day, the group also issued a Christmas-themed EP titled Spice Up Your Xmas!, featuring two previously released holiday tracks ("Christmas Wrapping" and "Sleigh Ride") alongside the group's three Christmas number-one singles.

+In March 2026, the Royal Mint produced a range of coins to commemorate the group's thirtieth anniversary.
+Despite rumours, Chisholm confirmed that month that there were no current plans for a reunion that year to commemorate the thirtieth anniversary of "Wannabe" and their debut album, but Brown and other members made hints of another reunion at some point since then.
+On 10 September 2026, the Spice Girls released "Do You Think About Me (Demo)" as a promotional single.